 What Kinds of Candidates Make the Best Law & Criminal Justice Majors?

-Prospective law and criminal justice majors should prepare to encounter stress on the job far more often than students entering other professions.
-Many schools that offer law and criminal justice degrees combine their degree programs with opportunities to participate in relaxation and exercise programs.
+Prospective law and criminal justice majors should steel themselves to encounter stress on the job far more often than students entering other professions.
+In fact, many schools combine their law and criminal justice degree programs with opportunities to participate in relaxation and exercise programs.
 Not only does good health help a student perform better in school, but many of the positions in this sector require candidates to maintain a solid physical condition.

 More importantly, many colleges and potential employers recommend that students who intend to pursue careers in criminal justice follow these guidelines before and during their classroom education:

 - Avoid recreational drug use, as many potential employers screen for drug use up to three years in the past.

 - Avoid people or situations that could cause you to challenge law enforcement officers or even commit a crime.

 - Check with the Criminal Records division of your State Police to ensure the accuracy of your records.